Header

 OHO is a multidisciplinary team with expertise in advocacy, medicine, program design, public health, law and policy, research, and quality improvement.
 Our staff manage agency ADA compliance while informing barrier reduction strategies across FSSA divisions.
 Staff also seek feedback from community members, partner organizations, and FSSA programs to inform efforts related to social determinants of health across the agency.
 Our research and evaluation efforts are also informed by our partnership with WISE Indiana.

 In addition to her duties as Chief Health Equity and ADA Officer, Dr. Carey serves as director of FSSA’s Office of Healthy Opportunities.
-Dr. Carey provides leadership in the evaluation of policy decisions that affect race equity to build metrics for agency accountability while ensuring agency adherence to the Americans with Disabilities Act.
-Her work aims to address social determinants of health for Hoosiers and designing and implementing socially equitable policies and programs across the agency.
+Dr. Carey provides leadership in the promotion of health equity to build metrics for agency accountability while ensuring agency adherence to the Americans with Disabilities Act.
+Her work aims to uphold the agency mission by addressing social determinants of health for Hoosiers, reducing barriers for service constituents, and designing and implementing socially equitable policies and programs across the agency.

 Dawn leads agency-wide strategy related to social determinants of health within FSSA programs by working with internal staff, other state agencies, and external partners.
 Dawn also supports community engagement and outreach efforts to identify community needs and opportunities for policy and programmatic change across FSSA divisions.
 She also assesses and informs strategies about FSSA staff training needs related to equity, cultural competency, social determinants of health and health equity.